Cerebral Palsy Causes

 Cerebral Palsy Risk Factors

-Many cases of cerebral palsy are a result of natural medical conditions that affect brain growth or oxygen supply.
-These problems can occur before birth, during labor, or even after delivery in the early years of life.
-The timing of the injury often determines how severe the disability will be and what areas of movement are affected.
+These problems can occur before birth, during labor, or after delivery.
+The timing of the injury often influences how severe symptoms are and which areas of movement are affected.

 Complications During Delivery

 The process of labor and delivery can sometimes put a baby’s brain under stress.
-Long or difficult labors can also cause drops in oxygen levels, which is one of the most common reasons for brain injury.
-Premature babies are especially at risk during this stage because their organs and blood vessels are not fully developed.
+Long or difficult labors can also cause drops in oxygen levels, which can potentially lead to cerebral palsy.

 Some complications at birth include:

-• Oxygen deprivation (hypoxia or asphyxia)
+• Serious oxygen deprivation (hypoxia or asphyxia) from cord, placenta, or uterine problems

 • Prolonged or obstructed labor